alchemycodelab/module-one-curriculum-base/lecture-09-relational-data-supabase.md

 ]
 ```

-- As usual, remember to use `.match({ user_id: client.auth.session().user.id })` for user-created entities, especially in the 'batteries-included'assignments.
+- As usual, remember to use `.match({ user_id: client.auth.session().user.id })` for user-created entities, especially in the 'half-baked'assignments.

 ## Matching within sub-queries